SayToMe/Solve/README.md

 # Solve

-This library is an educational presentation of language Prolog in a sweet syntax with strong typing.
-This could be used to interpret and migrate existing Prolog code-base and just by itself as a Prolog framework.
+This library is an interpreter and transpiler of Prolog programming language to F# that provides an additional sweet syntax and strong typing.
+This project could be used to interpret and migrate existing Prolog code or in educational purposes.
 Current Prolog features implemented:
 * Basic rules
 * Complex rules
 * Multiple results